Posts contain affiliate links, see disclosure for more details.

 There’s nothing quite like pre-payday blues.
 When you’re getting towards the end of the month and realise you haven’t quite got enough cash to keep you covered, life can be pretty stressful.

 Thankfully, it doesn’t have to be this way.
-Although it might be a struggle at times, being a bit more proactive and managing your money a little better can give you a lot more breathing room.
-If you need some help making your money go further, here are nine useful tips.
+Although it might be a struggle at times, making goals, planning, and managing your money a little better can give you a lot more breathing room.
+If you need some help to make your money go further, here are nine useful tips.

 Stick to a budget

 If you don’t have one already, it’s a good idea to go ahead and create a budget.
 This means taking a seat and going through your finances.